What Is the Best Roomba To Buy In 2019: Model Comparison Chart

 - The Roomba 980 - High-End Vacuum Cleaner With The Best Cleaning Performance

 [Update September 2018] iRobot released the newest models the Roomba i7+ and the Roomba e5.
 The Roomba i7+ will be able to empty itself thanks to its CleanBase dock.
-Along with that, the robot can hold in memory the map it is created.
+Along with that, the robot can hold in memory the map it has created.
 The app has some updates as well.
 It comes with zone cleaning meaning that you can make the i7+ work in the specified area such as a living room or a bedroom.
 The Roomba e5 doesn't come with mapping, but it is equipped with silicone rollers.

 iRobot offers a lot of robot vacuum cleaners, so it becomes a challenge which model to buy in 2018.
 We decided to review the most popular Roomba cleaners on Amazon such as the Roomba 614, 650, 690, 860, 890, 960, and 980.
 Let's dive in deep and see what makes every Roomba so unique and help you to figure out which home assistant to pick.